-- The rate of ILI presentations at sentinel GPs decreased and in emergency departments (EDs) remained stable in the past week. - Influenza notifications to the Department of Health increased slightly in the past week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 cases remained stable in the past week at 2,046 cases.
+- The rate of ILI presentations at sentinel GPs decreased in the past week while the rate at emergency departments (EDs) increased. - Influenza notifications to the Department of Health increased slightly in the past week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 cases increased by 8% in the past week to 2,387 cases.